fyears/fyears.github.io/_posts/2015-12-03-try-letsencrypt-with-custom-nginx.md

     ssl_session_tickets off;

     # Diffie-Hellman parameter for DHE ciphersuites, recommended 2048 bits
-    # no idea Let's Encrypt cares about it or not, so comment it here.
+    # Let's Encrypt doesn't care about it here, so comment it here.
     #ssl_dhparam /path/to/dhparam.pem;

     # configuration. tweak to your needs.